fchuffar/ptldata/README.md

 ## Usage

-To learn more about how to use available data, refers to the R package `ptlmapper` vignette:
+To learn more about how to use this data, please refer to the R package `ptlmapper` vignette:

 ```R
 devtools::install_github("fchuffar/ptlmapper")
 browseVignettes("ptlmapper")
 ```

+## Reference

+Chuffart F, Richard M, Jost D, Burny C, Duplus-Bottin H, Ohya Y and Yvert G. Exploiting single-cell quantitative data to map genetic variants having probabilistic effects.
+PLoS Genetics 2016 (in revision)